cx-gabriel-nieves/dast-auth-report-parser/README.md

 A tool to parse JSON-formatted authentication reports from Checkmarx CxOne's DAST tool.

 It is intended to be used to review data and find errors in the authentication process.
+The tool works 100% in client-side JS.
+This is to avoid potentially secret customer data in the authentication report from leaking.

 ## Requirements